Getting alcohol or drug addiction treatment help, that meets your needs near Maindy can be challenging...but help *is* available.

 A few specifics often lie underneath potential relapses after completing rehab:

 (i) For whatever reason, you didn’t make use of any of the follow-up help and support resources after treatment completed.

-(ii) You were't able to understand enough about your own personal triggers, during treatment.
+(ii) You were't able to understand enough about your own personal alcohol or drug triggers, during treatment.

-There have been many success stories with people using only AA Maindy to resolve their issues.
+There have been many success stories with people using only AA Maindy to resolve their alcoholism.